 The concept of an 'escape sequence' is a common one in all fields of computing, but the concept is far broader than computers themselves.
 The idea of an escape sequence is to solve the following problem: we're desiging a code that uses a limited range of symbols to convey information and we need to be able to communicate each of their meanings literally; so how, without adding more possible symbols, do we signal a meaning that isn't any of those?

 The brilliant and all-applicable answer is escape sequences.
-You agree on a single symbol that's used to mean "the next symbol is special, not its literal meaning"; and to convey this special symbol's literal meaning, you just use the character twice.
-In computing, a common character for this is \.
+You agree on a single symbol that's used to toggle the next symbol between literal and alternate meanings; and to convey this special symbol's literal meaning, you just use it twice.
+In computing, a common character for this is

 Hello?
 Are you there?